 Instruction to the editor: Please modify the following paragraph in subclause 8.4.2.6 TIM element in REVmc D1.1:

-In the event that all bits other than bit 0 in the virtual bitmap are 0, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4.
+When dot11S1GOptionImplemented is false, in the event that all bits other than bit 0 in the virtual bitmap are 0, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4.
+When dot11S1GOptionImplemented is true, if all bits in virtual bitmap are 0, the Partial Virtual Bitmap field is not present in the TIM element and the Length field of the TIM element is set to 3.

 8.4.2.7.1 S1G Partial Virtual Bitmap encoding